ktduiflytek/annotationWithRoberta/README.md

 This repository trains an XLM-RoBERTa token-classification model that labels every word in a sentence with one of the pre-defined slot names from [`data/segments.xlsx`](data/segments.xlsx).
 Limited slots (column `C` marked `有限槽`) also require a canonical value from column `D`, which is appended to the annotated output as `##取值`.

+The project is organised as a three-stage pipeline:

+1. **Spreadsheet preprocessing** – convert the Excel catalogue into JSON metadata so labels and their limited values can be validated quickly.
+2. **Model training** – fine-tune XLM-RoBERTa on the token/label dataset while enforcing the spreadsheet catalogue.
+3. **Sentence annotation** – read raw sentences from `sentences.txt` and emit fully-labelled sequences using the trained model.

 ## Environment

 Install the required dependencies (PyTorch, 🤗 Transformers, Datasets, and SeqEval).
 Example using pip: